-Although the only EV we currently see from General Motors is the Bolt, this company plans to have 30 new EVs offered around the world by 2025.
-A report by CNBC tells us this company intends to offer only electric vehicles by 2035, in accordance with the recent plan set forth by the current Presidential administration.
+The only EV we currently see from General Motors is the Bolt.
+By 2025, this company plans to have 30 new EVs offered around the world.
+This company intends to offer only electric vehicles by 2035.
+This is in accordance with the recent plan set forth by the current Presidential administration.

 Trucks will be the cornerstone of EV growth

-We already know the pair of pickup trucks will be offered by two of the GM brands by 2024, giving us an electric version of the Chevrolet Silverado and GMC Sierra.
-What comes after that is part of the plan by GM to increase the number of electric vehicles during a push to the goal of an all-electric driving world.
+We already know the pair of pickup trucks will be offered by two of the GM brands by 2024.
+This will give us an electric version of the Chevrolet Silverado and GMC Sierra.
+What comes after that is part of the plan by GM to increase the number of electric vehicles?
+We aren’t sure yet.

-Positioning battery factories in proximity to assembly plants is only the first step GM needs to take aim at Tesla, but it’s an important one and certainly a major piece to solving the electric vehicle puzzle.
+Positioning battery factories in proximity to assembly plants is only the first step.
+GM takes this important step as a major piece to solving the electric vehicle puzzle.